interstellar-hitchhiker/Conceptual-Understandings/README.md

   -It sets a variable called "folder" to the batch file folder path.

-  -It sets a variable called "lookup" to the path of a file called "lookup.txt" in the batch file folder.
+  -It sets a variable called "lookup" to the path of a file called, "e.g., communication.txt" in the batch file folder.

   -It displays a list of critical concepts and prompts the user to select one by typing a number.